 A mineral that helps your body break down and store fats, carbohydrates, and protein.
 It also works with the hormone insulin to maintain a normal level of glucose in your body.
 This is especially important if you become diabetic during pregnancy (gestational diabetes)

-Gestational diabetes effects up to 10% of pregnancies in the United States.
+Gestational diabetes affects up to 10% of pregnancies in the United States.
 If you have GD, your baby is at a higher risk of:

 - Excessive birth weight